-Today is the launch of Julie & Julia on DVD and Blu-ray!
-This is one of my favorite movies of 2009, I thoroughly enjoyed it.
+The film Julie & Julia is one of my favorite movies from 2009, I thoroughly enjoyed it.
 My husband and I saw it while on vacation in Seattle in September.
 We spent the entire evening and the next couple of days discussing it.

 This movie about the lives of two women pulled at me in various ways and reinforced several life lessons that I am sharing with you.